kairos-io/kairos/docs/content/en/docs/Advanced/build.md

 This documentation section describes how the Kairos Kubernetes Native API extensions can be used to build custom appliances or booting medium for Kairos.

-While it's possible to just run Kairos from the artifacts provided by our release process, there are specific use-cases which needs extended customization, for example when additional kernel modules, or custom, user-defined logics that you might want to embed in the media used for installations.
+While it's possible to just run Kairos from the artifacts provided by our release process, there are specific use-cases which needs extended customization, for example when additional kernel modules, or custom, user-defined logic that you might want to embed in the media used for installations.

 Note the same can be achieved by using advanced configuration and actually modify the images during installation phase by leveraging the `chroot` stages that takes place in the image - this is discouraged - as it goes in opposite with the "Single Image", "No infrastructure drift" approach of Kairos.
-The idea here is to create a system from "scratch" and applying it to our nodes - not to run any specifc logic in the node itself.
+The idea here is to create a system from "scratch" and apply that on the nodes - not to run any specific logic on the node itself.

-For such purposes Kairos provides a set of Kubernetes Native Extensions that allows to programmatically generate Installable mediums, Cloud Images and Netboot artifacts to provide on-demand customization to further exploit Kubernetes patterns to automatically provision nodes using control-plane management clusters - however, the same toolset can be used manually to build appliances in order to develop and debug locally.
+To achieve that, Kairos provides a set of Kubernetes Native Extensions that allow to programmatically generate Installable mediums, Cloud Images and Netboot artifacts.
+These provide on-demand customization and exploit Kubernetes patterns to automatically provision nodes using control-plane management clusters - however, the same toolset can be used to build appliances for local development and debugging.

 The [automated](/docs/installation/automated) section already shows some examples of how to leverage the Kubernetes Native Extensions and use the Kairos images to build appliances, in this section we will cover and describe in detail how to leverage the CRDs and the Kairos factory to build custom appliances.

 ## Prerequisites

-When building locally, only `docker` is required installed in the system, for building using the Kubernetes Native extensions, a Kubernetes cluster is required and `helm` and `kubectl` installed locally.
+When building locally, only `docker` is required to be installed on the system.
+To build with the Kubernetes Native extensions, a Kubernetes cluster is required and `helm` and `kubectl` installed locally.
 Note [kind](https://github.com/kubernetes-sigs/kind) can be used as well.
-The Native extension don't require any special permission, and runs completely unprivileged.
+The Native extensions don't require any special permission, and run completely unprivileged.

 ### Kubernetes

-If running on Kubernetes, we install the Kairos `osbuilder` controller.
+To build with Kubernetes we need to install the Kairos `osbuilder` controller.

 The chart depends on cert-manager.
 You can install the latest version of cert-manager by running the following commands: